Can't Tame Her

-"Can't Tame Her" is a song by Swedish singer Zara Larsson.
-It was released on 26 January 2023 through Larsson's record label Sommer House as the lead single from her upcoming fourth studio album.
-It was written by Larsson, MNEK, Karl Ivert and Kian Sang (the latter two comprising Swedish duo Mthr), and produced by Mthr.
+"Can't Tame Her" is a song by Swedish singer and songwriter Zara Larsson.
+It was released as the lead single from her fourth studio album, Venus (2024), on 26 January 2023 through Sommer House and Epic.
+It was written by Larsson, MNEK, Karl Ivert and Kian Sang, and produced by the Swedish duo MTHR (Ivert and Sang).
+The song has been certified gold in the United Kingdom and Denmark, and platinum in Sweden.
+It received widespread critical acclaim from music critics, who praised the sound, production, lyrics and Larsson's vocal performance.

 Background and promotion

-Beginning in December 2022, Larsson posted snippets of the song on her TikTok and Twitter accounts, with the Official Charts Company calling the song an "effervescent 80s synth banger" that sounds "like a brilliant mash-up of The Weeknd's mammoth hit Blinding Lights and Ava Max's overlooked rammer Maybe You're The Problem".
+Beginning in December 2022, Larsson posted snippets of the song on her TikTok and Twitter accounts, with the Official Charts Company calling the song an "effervescent 80s synth banger" that sounds "like a brilliant mash-up of The Weeknd's mammoth hit 'Blinding Lights' and Ava Max's overlooked rammer 'Maybe You're the Problem'".
 Larsson officially announced the song and its release date on 12 January 2023 through her social media accounts.

 Larsson performed the song live for the first time on 27 January at the Swedish award show P3 Guld.